John Dewey: Pro-war stance in First World War

 Dewey was an advocate of US participation in the First World War.
 For this he was criticised by Randolph Bourne, a former student whose essay "Twilight of Idols", was published in the literary journal Seven Arts in October 1917.
 Bourne criticised Dewey's instrumental pragmatist philosophy.

 International League for Academic Freedom

-As a major advocate of academic freedom, in 1935 Dewey, together with Albert Einstein and Alvin Johnson, became a member of the United States section of the International League for Academic Freedom, and in 1940, together with Horace M Kallen, edited a series of articles related to the Bertrand Russell Case.
+As a major advocate of academic freedom, in 1935 Dewey, together with Albert Einstein and Alvin Johnson, became a member of the United States section of the International League for Academic Freedom, and in 1940, together with Horace Kallen, edited a series of articles related to the Bertrand Russell Case.

 Dewey Commission

 He directed the famous Dewey Commission held in Mexico in 1937, which cleared Leon Trotsky of the charges made against him by Joseph Stalin, and marched for women's rights, among many other causes.

 League for Industrial Democracy

 In 1939, Dewey was elected President of the League for Industrial Democracy, an organization with the goal of educating college students about the labor movement.
-The Student Branch of the L.I.D. would later become Students for a Democratic Society.
+The Student Branch of the L.I.D. later became the Students for a Democratic Society.

 As well as defending the independence of teachers and opposing a communist takeover of the New York Teachers' Union, Dewey was involved in the organization that eventually became the National Association for the Advancement of Colored People, sitting as an executive on the NAACP's early executive board.

 He was an avid supporter of Henry George's proposal for taxing land values.
 Of George, he wrote, "No man, no graduate of a higher educational institution, has a right to regard himself as an educated man in social thought unless he has some first-hand acquaintance with the theoretical contribution of this great American thinker."
 As honorary president of the Henry George School of Social Science, he wrote a letter to Henry Ford urging him to support the school.